Ric Flair: Final storylines and first retirement (2005–2008)

-At the end of 2005, Flair had a feud with Edge that culminated in a WWE Championship Tables, Ladders, and Chairs match on Raw in early 2006, which Flair lost.
+At the end of 2005, Flair had a feud with Edge (which included Flair successfully defending the Intercontinental Championship against Edge by disqualification at New Year's Revolution on January 8, 2006) that culminated in a WWE Championship Tables, Ladders, and Chairs match on the January 16 episode of Raw, which Flair lost.
 On the February 20 episode of Raw, Flair lost the Intercontinental Championship to Shelton Benjamin, thus ending his reign at 155 days.
 Flair took some time off in mid-2006 to rest and marry for the third time and he returned in June to work a program with his real-life rival Mick Foley that played off their legitimate past animosity.
-Flair defeated Foley at Vengeance in a two out of three falls match, then at SummerSlam in an "I quit" match.
+Flair defeated Foley at Vengeance on June 25 in a two out of three falls match, then at SummerSlam on August 20 in an "I quit" match.